MaksimZinovev/my-digital-garden/src/site/notes/git/git commands most used.md

 > The `-u` is a shortcut for the `--set-upstream-to` flag which should be used while pushing the very first commit.
 However, you can use `--track` flag to track the current branch with a remote branch.

-## 7. How to find the N largest files in a git repository?
+## 7. How to Find the N Largest Files in a Git Repository?

 ```